Personal rapid transit: Technical feasibility debate

-Vukan R. Vuchic, professor of Transportation Engineering at the University of Pennsylvania and a proponent of traditional forms of transit, has stated his belief that the combination of small vehicles and expensive guideway makes it highly impractical in both cities (not enough capacity) and suburbs (guideway too expensive).
+In 1996, Vukan R. Vuchic, professor of Transportation Engineering at the University of Pennsylvania and a proponent of traditional forms of transit, stated his belief that the combination of small vehicles and expensive guideway makes it highly impractical in both cities (not enough capacity) and suburbs (guideway too expensive).
 According to Vuchic: "...the PRT concept combines two mutually incompatible elements of these two systems: very small vehicles with complicated guideways and stations.
 Thus, in central cities, where heavy travel volumes could justify investment in guideways, vehicles would be far too small to meet the demand.
 In suburbs, where small vehicles would be ideal, the extensive infrastructure would be economically unfeasible and environmentally unacceptable."

-PRT supporters claim that Vuchic's conclusions are based on flawed assumptions.
+PRT supporters claimed that Vuchic's conclusions are based on flawed assumptions.
 PRT proponent J.E.
 Anderson wrote, in a rebuttal to Vuchic: "I have studied and debated with colleagues and antagonists every objection to PRT, including those presented in papers by Professor Vuchic, and find none of substance.
 Among those willing to be briefed in detail and to have all of their questions and concerns answered, I find great enthusiasm to see the system built."

+Given that PRT systems, in fact, did not proliferate, it appears that Professor Vuchic was right for at least that generation of technology.
+As PRT systems evolve in the future, incorporating new technologies and perhaps allowing lower cost electronic guidance instead of expensive physical rail or track guidance, it may be that PRT system have opportunities in the future.

 The manufacturers of ULTra acknowledge that current forms of their system would provide insufficient capacity in high-density areas such as central London, and that the investment costs for the tracks and stations are comparable to building new roads, making the current version of ULTra more suitable for suburbs and other moderate capacity applications, or as a supplementary system in larger cities.